 Critters Without Litters is a 501c3 non-profit organization that boasts exceptional low-cost spay and neuter services.
-They provide top-tier pre-op and post-op care for your Kentucky pets as well.
+They provide top-tier pre-op and post-operative care for your Kentucky pets as well.
 They administer pain medication to your furry loved ones that last for 24 hours and they’ll give you said medication to take home upon request.
 Now that’s quality care.
-Call (859)734-0199 or mosey on over here to browse their website.
+Call (859)734-0199 or click here to browse their website.

 Need help now?

 Our friends at JustAnswer may be able to answer your veterinary questions.
 You won’t even need to leave the comfort of your home!

 No Kill Louisville (Louisville)

 No Kill Louisville offers free food to lower-income families and their Kentucky pets.
 They distribute said free food on the first and third Saturday of every month from 12 pm to 4 pm.
 You must complete an application in order to receive assistance.
 In addition, approved applicants won’t be able to pick up food more than once a month.
 You can click here to fill out the application and read the guidelines.
 Call (502)536-8738.

 This statewide humane society no longer boasts a drive-thru pet food bank.
 That being said, they can provide free food for your Kentucky pets.
 You’ll need to complete an application for pet food assistance.
 This is highly recommended, especially if you’ve been financially impacted by COVID-19.
 Go here to access the application for aid and get more information.
 Call (502)366-3355.